Phoenix Foodborne Illness Attorneys

 Just about everyone has experienced food poisoning at some point in time.
 To say it is a terrible experience is an understatement.
 There are few things as painful as becoming ill from tainted food.
 But while many of have suffered through such pain, there are those who have needed more than just rest and plenty of fluids.
 Depending on the type of microbes ingested, some victims of food poisoning can face life-threatening conditions, or even death.

 If you suffered injury due to a foodborne illness, you may deserve compensation.
 But in order to secure a positive outcome on any claim, you’ll need strong representation.
-With Breyer Law Offices, P.C., you can expect just that and more.
+With The Husband & Wife Law Team, you can expect just that and more.
 For twenty years, our team of Phoenix personal injury attorneys has been providing legal counsel to those who need it most.
-Under the leadership of The Husband and Wife Law Team of Mark and Alexis Breyer, we have helped many clients just like you obtain the recovery they deserve.
+Under the leadership of Mark and Alexis Breyer, we have helped many clients just like you obtain the recovery they deserve.
 To schedule your free consultation, dial (602) 457-6222 or use the form found on this page to submit your information.

 Food poisoning isn’t a new concept.
 The issue of contaminated food has long been one that humanity has dealt with.
 But in our modern age, many people in the United States are under the impression that foodborne illnesses are not something they need to be concerned with.
 That could not be further from the truth.
 The Centers for Disease Control and Prevention (CDC) estimates that nearly 230,000 people are hospitalized each year due to food poisoning.
 Of those, roughly 3,000 people die from their illness.
 That means that every day, upward of 8 people die of a foodborne illness.